amida-tech/blue-button-model/README.md

 ### validator.getLastError()

 If validation fails this method returns the details of the errors.
-The error object is actually an array of errors and directly provided by the underlying library [zschema](https://github.com/zaggino/z-schema).
+The error object is actually an array of errors and directly provided by the underlying library [z-schema](https://github.com/zaggino/z-schema).

 <a name="schemaListMethod" />
 ### schemas.list(expandCommon)

-Provides the list of raw schemas that are used in the model.
+Provides the list of schemas that are used in the model.
 The list includes section schemas, entry schemas and common component schemas.
-Document schema is also available with id `document_model`.
+Full document schema is also available with id `document_model`.

 __Arguments__